China vs India vs Pakistan: Best Sourcing Country (2026)

 Why India is winning organic and craft

-India's apparel exports grew 8-12% annually in cotton categories from 2022 to 2024 (AEPC India, 2024).
-Growth concentrates in GOTS-certified organic cotton (51% of world supply per Textile Exchange, 2023) and craft-intensive categories.
-Tirupur alone ships more than $5 billion in knit apparel annually and holds the world's deepest GOTS-certified supplier base.
+India's apparel exports grew at double-digit rates annually in cotton categories from 2022 to 2024 (AEPC India, 2024).
+Growth concentrates in GOTS-certified organic cotton (51% of world supply in the 2022-23 harvest per the Textile Exchange Organic Cotton Market Report 2023) and craft-intensive categories.
+Tirupur alone ships billions of dollars in knit apparel annually and holds the world's deepest GOTS-certified supplier base.

 Why Pakistan is winning denim and basics